Floorp-Projects/Floorp/toolkit/devtools/server/docs/actor-e10s-handling.md

 * The `DebuggerServer` loads an actor module,
 * the actor module checks `DebuggerServer.isInChildProcess` to know whether it runs in a child process or not,
-* the actor module then uses the `DebuggerServer.setupInParent` helper to start setting up a parent-process counterpart,
+* the actor module then uses the `DebuggerServerConnection.setupInParent` helper to start setting up a parent-process counterpart,
-* the `DebuggerServer.setupInParent` helper asks the parent process to run the required module's setup function,
+* the `DebuggerServerConnection.setupInParent` helper asks the parent process to run the required module's setup function,
-* the actor module uses the `DebuggerServer.parentMessageManager.sendSyncMessage` and `DebuggerServer.parentMessageManager.addMessageListener` helpers to send or listen to message.
+* the actor module uses the `DebuggerServerConnection.parentMessageManager.sendSyncMessage` and `DebuggerServerConnection.parentMessageManager.addMessageListener` helpers to send or listen to message.

 In the parent process:

-* The DebuggerServer receives the `DebuggerServer.setupInParent` request,
+* The DebuggerServer receives the `DebuggerServerConnection.setupInParent` request,
 * tries to load the required module,
 * tries to call the `module[setupParent]` function with the frame message manager and the prefix as parameters `{ mm, prefix }`,
 * the `setupParent` function then uses the mm to subscribe the messagemanager events,